 The ambition of the France Pavilion is to unleash its visitors' inspiration: to bring out ideas, desires, and emotions, to generate involvement, to embody innovations.
 An expression of the wish for progress, innovation and creation, the visitor experience revolves around light.

 This unifying theme has been present since the genesis of the project, both in the Pavilion architecture and in its exhibitions and event programming topics.
-The events programming will also be the opportunity to highlight French innovations, and to showcase our companies internationally.
+The events programming is also the opportunity to highlight French innovations, and to showcase our companies internationally.

 " Putting scientific and technical innovation at the service of human progress: this is the ambition that France has wanted to embody since the Age of Enlightenment. "